KherMohamad/MVC-library/README.md

 # MVC-library
-a minimalist MVC framework in PHP that stores and provides information on books
+a minimalist MVC framework in PHP that stores and provides information on books.
+The app uses XAMPP for the web server setup